Azure/azure-media-migration/README.md

 * Marks migrated assets and provides summary.

 ## Open Issues
-* Live assets with discontinuiities are not supported.
+* Live assets with discontinuities are not supported.
 * Captions in TTML are not migrated.
 * Direct migration from an Azure Storage account without using the AMS API.